 Yes, if your network uses weak security (like WEP or WPS), or if you haven’t changed default settings.
 Hackers may also use methods like brute-force attacks or exploit router vulnerabilities.

-) and view the connected devices list.
+You can log into your router’s admin panel (usually at 192.168.0.1 or 192.168.1.1) and view the connected devices list.
 Alternatively, use apps like Fing (iOS/Android) or tools like Wireless Network Watcher (Windows).

 Not really.
 Even casual browsing can expose your device to attacks like man-in-the-middle or evil twin networks.
 Always use a VPN and avoid logging into sensitive accounts.